 Here’s the recommended ability point distribution to maximize a College of Swords Bard Build potential in Baldur’s Gate 3:

-The best ability score for a College of Sword bard is 16 Charisma for spellcasting, 16 Dexterity for weapon damage, and 14 Constituion for health pool.
+The best ability score for a College of Sword bard is 16 Charisma for spellcasting, 16 Dexterity for weapon damage, and 14 Constituion for the health pool.
 With the College of Swords subclass, Dexterity is our ability that determines damage from weapon attacks.
 Charisma is less important in this subclass because our spells are mostly used for crowd control and utility.
 As we progress with this build, we will look to improve Dexterity with the +2 ability improvement feat.

 Bard Spell Slots